Overview

 Below are a few psychological causes of kleptomania:

 • An impulse to steal: Individuals with kleptomania often experience intense urges to steal, followed by relief after they commit the act.
-These urges could be related to problems with impulse control, mood regulation, or other challenges.
+These urges could be related to problems with impulse control, mood control, or other challenges.

 • Co-existing mental health conditions: Kleptomania can sometimes occur alongside other mental health challenges, such as anxiety, depression, or obsessive-compulsive disorder (OCD), potentially worsening impulsive stealing behavior.